-In June 2016, the Nantucket Film Festival and Screenwriters Colony launched of a new writers program, the Screenwriters Colony: Episodic Comedy, which ran June 10-23, 2016.
+The Nantucket Film Festival and Screenwriters Colony launched a new writers program in 2016, the Screenwriters Colony: Episodic Comedy.

-This inaugural collaboration provided four emerging episodic comedy writers with an all-expense paid trip to Nantucket for an immersive residency and mentorship program.
-While on Nantucket, the writers worked together with eminent professional industry mentors to experience the writers’ room, hone their craft, and develop their pilots.
+This collaboration provides four emerging episodic comedy writers with an all-expenses-paid trip to Nantucket for an immersive residency and mentorship program.
+While on Nantucket, the writers work together with eminent professional industry mentors to experience the writers’ room, hone their craft, and develop their pilots.

 For more info, visit http://www.screenwriterscolony.org